mgp/book-notes/more-iphone-3-development.markdown

 by David Mark and Jeff LaMarche

+*I, [Michael Parker](http://omgitsmgp.com/), own this book and took these notes to further my own learning.
+If you enjoy these notes, please [purchase the book](http://www.amazon.com/More-iPhone-Development-Tackling-Beginning/dp/143022505X)!*

 ### Chapter 11: MapKit
 * pg 369: When testing if a coordinate is within a map view’s displayed region, be sure to account for the international date line.
 * pg 370: The annotation view is the object that gets displayed on the map, not the floating window (or callout) that is displayed when it’s selected.